KaneshThakur/KaneshThakur/README.md

 # Kanesh Thakur

-Building data analysis and BI skills through Power BI and Excel — the projects below use public datasets to practice finding and communicating real insights, not just building charts.
+Learning data analysis through Power BI and Excel by working with real public datasets — trying to actually find something worth saying about the data, not just make it look nice.

 ## Projects

 **[HR Attrition Analytics Dashboard](https://github.com/KaneshThakur/Hr-Attrition-Analytics-Power-BI)** - Power BI
-Identified that attrition is concentrated in employees' first two years, not long-term dissatisfaction - reframing where retention effort should go.
+Built this on the IBM HR attrition dataset.
+Turns out most people who leave, leave in their first two years - not after years of frustration like I expected going in.

 **[Delhi AQI 2025 Dashboard](https://github.com/KaneshThakur/Delhi-AQI-2025-Excel-Dashboard)** - Excel
-Quantified that Delhi's winter air quality is over 2x worse than monsoon season, using 134K+ hourly readings across 10 monitoring stations.
+134K+ hourly AQI readings across Delhi.
+Winter pollution is more than double Monsoon levels - not surprising if you live here, but the scale of the gap surprised me.

 **[Vrinda Store Sales Analysis](https://github.com/KaneshThakur/Vrinda-Store-Sales-Analysis-Excel)** - Excel
-Found that a single product category drives roughly half of total revenue for a multi-channel D2C brand - a concentration risk worth flagging.
+E-commerce sales data for a D2C clothing brand.
+One category — "Sets" — brings in almost half the revenue.
+Everything else is a long tail behind it.

 ## Background
-MSc International Business Management - University of Salford, Manchester
+MSc International Business Management — University of Salford, Manchester
 BBA — Guru Gobind Singh Indraprastha University, Delhi